kgish/viriciti-assignment-export/frontend/README.md

 ## Proxy

-Any http calls starting with /api will be proxied to the backend target.
+Any HTTP calls starting with /api will be proxied to the backend target.

 proxy.conf.json
 ```